Aural Atresia Treatment & Management

 Surgical Therapy

-Surgical repair of CAA is offered if the patient is deemed a good candidate from both the radiological (see Imaging Studies) and audiological examinations.
+Surgical repair of CAA is offered if the patient is deemed a good candidate from both the radiological (see Imaging Studies) and audiological evaluations.
 Patients with unilateral atresia are offered surgery if the anatomy is favorable.
 Surgery to correct CAA is usually performed after the child undergoes the multistage autologous rib graft reconstructive surgery for microtia (usually around 5.5-7 y).
 This surgery is typically performed after the cartilaginous auricular framework is placed and the ear lobule is created.
 Surgery is not typically recommended until the child is old enough and mature enough to cooperate in the office for the critical postoperative care, including packing removal and ear canal debridement (usually at 5.5 y).
-For families choosing the Medpor implant, atresia surgery is recommended prior to placement of the Medpor framework.[9]
+For families choosing the Medpor or Su-Por implant, atresia surgery is recommended prior to placement of the polyethylene framework.
+[14]

 Timing of surgery